tuxtor/the-j/src/jbake/content/blog/2018/2018-06-04-getting-started-payara5-javaee8-eclipse.md

 </a>

 # Test the demo environment
-It's time to give it a try. **We could start a new application with a Java EE 8 archetype**, one of my favorites is Adam Bien's [javaee8-essentials-archetype](https://mvnrepository.com/artifact/com.airhacks/javaee8-essentials-archetype), with provides you an opinionated essentials setup.
+It's time to give it a try. **We could start a new application with a Java EE 8 archetype**, one of my favorites is Adam Bien's [javaee8-essentials-archetype](https://mvnrepository.com/artifact/com.airhacks/javaee8-essentials-archetype), wich provides you an opinionated essentials setup.

 First, create a new project and select a new Maven Project: